What to know about splash pad safety

 - Have your kids use the bathroom frequently and change soiled diapers immediately to cut down on the risk of contamination.

 - Use a chemical free sunscreen and re-apply often.

 Remember, use every opportunity you can to talk with your child on how to be safe and stay safe.
 Most injuries are both predictable and preventable.

-This post was written by Emily Riley, an injury prevention program manager for Be in the Zone at Monroe Carell Jr. Children’s Hospital.
+This post was written by Emily Riley, a former injury prevention program manager for Be in the Zone at Monroe Carell Jr. Children’s Hospital.
 Riley has a background in adolescent health and development, and when not working, she enjoys running, cooking/baking, being outdoors, exploring local coffee shops and spending time with the people she loves.
 She also has a hard time putting down a good book.